By Gene G. Marcial

 Toys have been a drag at, of all places, Toys 'R' Us (TOY), which has 1,600 outlets worldwide.
 Wal-Mart Stores' (WMT) march has cut into Toys.
 But despite its lackluster results in 2003, the stock has moved up from 10.37 on Nov.
 19 to 15.26 on Mar.
 24. Some pros say it's undervalued.

 On a sum-of-the-parts basis, Toys is worth 27, says Mark Rowen of Prudential Securities (PRU), who rates the stock "overweight."
 Toys' crown jewel -- Babies 'R' Us, with 199 stores -- had operating profits of $202 million in 2003.
 Toys could spin off Babies as part of a plan to unlock the value of its assets, says Rowen.
 Babies alone is worth 14 a share, he figures, based on the $227 million he sees it earning in 2004.
-Toys has hired Credit Suisse First Boston (CSR) figures Toys will earn 78 cents a share in 2004, vs. $1.09 in 2003.
-In 2005, he expects $1.12 (before a spin-off).
-He rates it a buy.
+Toys has hired Credit Suisse First Boston (CSR) to develop a strategic plan that may include spinning off Babies and unloading other stores and real estate.

 Note: Unless otherwise noted, neither the sources cited in Inside Wall Street nor their firms hold positions in the stocks under discussion.
 Similarly, they have no investment banking or other financial relationships with them.
 See Gene on Fridays at 1:20 p.m.
 EST on CNNfn's The Money Gang.